 Long-running superstitions about the full moon's effects on animals and humans.
 A similar myth depicts werewolf transformation as being triggered by a full moon, or by negative emotions.

-A lycanthrope will rapidly transform into a werewolf at sunset and revert back to its human form by sunrise or after being slain
+A lycanthrope will transform into a werewolf at sunset and revert back to its human form by sunrise or death

 An American Werewolf in London|